عنوان مقاله [English]

 Introduction Increasing the yield and, consequently, increasing the concentration of macro and micro nutrients in the plant is one of the important aspects of agriculture.
 The improvement of the quality and quantity of some elements, such as potassium, zinc, and iron in the soil can cause an increase in the yield of the crop and the concentration of these elements in plant tissues.
 The increase in the concentration of these elements in plants can be effective in the health of livestock and consequently the health of humans.
 One of the new approaches that can be used in this field is the use of magnetic water.
 Magnetic water is obtained by passing water from a magnetic field.
 An externally applied magnetic field causes changes in the atomic, molecular, and electronic structure of the treated water, such as changes to its solidifying and boiling points, viscosity and the dielectric constant, the formation of clustering structures from linear and ring hydrogen-bound chains of molecules, the magnetic interaction between these clustering structures, and increasing the polarization effects of water molecules.
 The biological effects of magnetic field or electromagnetic field treatments depend on the strength and exposure period of water conditioning, in particular, the ion content, quality, and the volume of water.

-Materials and methods For this purpose, a field experiment was conducted in a factorial arrangement with two main treatments, adding and without adding potassium and zinc fertilizers, and five sub-treatments (magnetic field strengths, including a 0.4 Electromagnetic Coil (EC), 0.3 magnet, 0.3 EC, 0.1 EC, and the control treatment) in four replications at Research Station of Goran University of Agricultural and Natural Resources.
+Materials and Methods For this purpose, a field experiment was conducted in a factorial arrangement with two main treatments, adding and without adding potassium and zinc fertilizers, and five sub-treatments (magnetic field strengths, including a 0.4 Electromagnetic Coil (EC), 0.3 magnet, 0.3 EC, 0.1 EC, and the control treatment) in four replications at Research Station of Goran University of Agricultural and Natural Resources.
 The size of each experimental plot was 2 m × 2.5 m.
 Corn was planted in each plot with the distances of 15 cm from each other and rows with distances of 70 cm from each other.
 An electromagnetic coil and a permanent magnet were used to create a magnetic field.
 Water was passed from the middle of this magnetic field through a hose and the plots were irrigated with this magnetic water.
 The irrigation was conducted based on soil moisture content and continued until the harvest and drying of the plants.
 Soil and plant samples were taken at two flowering and harvesting stages and were transferred to the laboratory for analyzation.
-Concentrations of K, Zn, and Fe in the soil and plant tissues were measured.
+Concentrations of Zn and Fe in the soil and plant tissues were measured.
 Statistical analysis was performed using the SAS software.

 Conclusion These results indicate that the magnetization of water can be used as an appropriate approach to increase the quantity and quality of product yield and the concentration of the elements in the crops.